 You discover your level of trust in people, your willingness to release or desire to hold on tight, whether you are a good leader or a better follower or a healthy balance between both.

 Relationships are here to build our muscle of compassion and understanding and also build our muscles for healthy boundaries.
-Do I day yes when I mean yes or yes when I feel no?
+Do I say yes when I mean yes or yes when I feel no?
 Do I understand what it means to say no?

 Relationships are dynamic events between two people so they help us to see where we are currently showing up in the arena of communication.
 Are you speaking your mind or withholding your opinions?
 Are you truly listening to your partner or simply waiting for your next turn to speak?
 Through the discovery of why you communicate in the way you do, you are able to improve your communication skill set.

 Romantic relationships also provide specific and necessary functions at different times of our lives.
 This is the Difference Between Friendship and Relationship.

 Here are the 3 types of relationships, and what they look like.